From left: Nikon S, Nikon M & Nikon I

 above left: Leica IIIa, center: Nikon S, right: Contax II

 * Some other Japanese camera manufacturers, like Chiyoda Kogaku (later known as Minolta), Tokyo Kogaku (aka Topcon) and Takachiho Seisakusho (aka Olympus) used the 'Nippon' size as well.
-In Europe only two Hungarian camera manufacturers used the Nippon size (for the Mometta and Gamma Duflex cameras).
+In Europe two Hungarian camera manufacturers used the Nippon size (for the Mometta and Gamma Duflex cameras).
+The German Apparate und Kamerabau GmbH also made a camera (AkArette) using the Nippon size.

 A matrix with the most important technical specifications of all Nikon rangefinder cameras you may find here